AON vs PON Networks: Which One to Choose for FTTH Systems

-Fiber to the home (FTTH) is a system which installs optical fiber from a central point directly to individual buildings such as residences, apartments and businesses to provide unprecedented high-speed Internet access.
-The deployment of FTTH access network has come a long way before subscribers adopt optical fibers instead of copper lines to achieve broadband Internet access.
-Generally speaking, there are two basic paths to deploy a high-speed FTTH network: passive optical network (PON) and active optical network (AON), which will be elaborated in this post.
+Fiber to the home (FTTH) is a system which installs optical fiber from a central point directly to individual buildings such as residences and apartments.
+The deployment of FTTH has come a long way before subscribers adopt optical fibers instead of copper lines to achieve broadband Internet access.
+There are two basic paths to deploy high-speed FTTH networks: active optical network (AON) and passive optical network (PON).
+Then AON vs PON networks: what's the difference?

-PON is a point to multi-point network structure in which unpowered fiber optic splitters are used to separate and collect optical signals.
-The PON system enables a single optical fiber to serve multiple subscribers without the need to deploy individual fibers between the hub and the end users.
-A passive optical network does not include electrically powered switching equipment and shares fiber optic strands for portions of the network.
+Different from AON networks, PON is a point to multipoint network structure in which passive optical splitters are used to separate and collect optical signals.
+The fiber optic splitters allow the PON network to serve multiple subscribers in a single optical fiber without the need to deploy individual fibers between the hub and the end-users.
+As its name shows, the PON network does not include electrically powered switching equipment and shares fiber optic strands for portions of the network.
 Powered equipment is required only at the source and receiving ends of the signal.

-In a typical PON system, PLC fiber splitters are the core.
+In a typical PON network, PLC splitters are the core.
 A fiber splitter combines multiple optical signals into a single output, or the fiber splitter takes a single optical input and distributes it to multiple separate outputs.
-These splitters for PON are bi-directional, that is to say, the fiber signals can be sent downstream from the central office, broadcast to all users, and signals from the users can be sent upstream and combined into one fiber to communicate with the central office.
+These splitters for PON are bi-directional.
+To be clear, the fiber signals can be sent downstream from the central office, broadcast to all users.
+And signals from the users can be sent upstream and combined into one fiber to communicate with the central office.

-In an AON system, the subscribers have a dedicated fiber optic strand.
-That is to say, each subscriber gets the same bandwidth that doesn’t be shared.
-While the users share the fiber optic strands for a portion of the network in PON.
+When it comes to the AON vs PON network, the main difference between them is the way the optical signal is distributed to each customer in the FTTH system.
+In an AON system, the subscribers have a dedicated fiber-optic strand, which allows them to get the same bandwidth that isn't shared.
+While in a PON network, users share the fiber optic strands for a portion of the network in PON.
 Thus people who use PON may also find that their systems are slower, as all users share the same bandwidth.
 If something went wrong within a PON system, it would be more difficult to find the source of the problem.

 AON can cover a distance range of up to 90 km, while PON is usually limited by fiber cable runs of up to 20 km.
 This means that the PON subscribers must be geographically closer to the originating signal.

-Both PON and AON make up the fiber backbone in FTTH systems that allow people and businesses access to the internet.
-Whether an operator is deploying PON or AON, all can be accomplished with either home run, centralized split, or distributed split architectures.
-Many operators deploy a blend of these under different circumstances.
+When choosing between a PON or an AON, it is essential to consider what services are going to be delivered over the network, the overall network topology and who the primary customer will be.
+Many operators deploy a blend of the two networks under different circumstances.
 However, with the increasing demand for interoperability and scalability for networking, there is a tendency that network architecture would allow any fiber to be used interchangeably in either a PON or AON application as future needs dictate.